simonfan/deep/README.md

 # deep

-Stuff to work with nested object values.
+Group of methods to manipulate deep object properties.